JOIN LOGIN JOIN

 That said, it could be something entirely fresh.
 So if you’re a Guard player looking for new army inspiration or just sick of converting your own squads from third-party kits, 11th Edition might be your lucky draw.

-Final Thoughts From Us: 11th Edition 40k Starter Set
+Final Thoughts From Us on Warhammer 40k 11th Edition

 warhammer 11th edition 40k

 So if you were wondering: “When is 11th edition 40k coming out?”
-Next summer is the tentative release date.
-We feel that springtime is just too ambitious and 100% unprecedented.
+Summer 2026 is the tentative release date, with a possible reveal at Adepticon in the spring.
+We feel that rumors of a springtime release are just too ambitious and 100% unprecedented to launch a new edition when every other one has come out in the summer.

-If the rumored 11th Edition set really channels that old-school energy with Blood Angels charging Orks again, it’ll be a tribute to the roots of the hobby, a nod to the days when we painted everything red and called it good.
+If the rumored Warhammer 40k 11th Edition Starter set really channels that old-school Armageddon energy with Blood Angels charging Orks again, it’ll be a tribute to the roots of the hobby, a nod to the days when we painted everything red and called it good.

 Regardless of whether these are rumors or just predictable patterns, changes are on the way for Warhammer 40k and Horus Heresy over the next couple of years, and they are going to be packed with new models, rules tweaks, and plenty of narrative action.

-Warhammer 40k’s 11th Edition looks set to be more of a refinement than a complete overhaul, with fresh codex rules rolling out along with the update.
+Warhammer 40k 11th Edition looks set to be more of a refinement than a complete overhaul, with fresh codex rules rolling out along with the update.

 What do you want to see in the 11th Edition Warhammer 40k Starter set, and what do you think the Warhammer 40k 11th edition release date will be?
 Summer 2026?